openforis/sepal-doc/docs/source/modules/dwn/bfast_explorer.rst

 .. note::

-    At the time of writing this documentation page, all surface reflectance data were not available from GEE.
+    At the time of writing this article, all surface reflectance data were not available from GEE.
 Depending on where you place your markers, you may receive the following message: "No data available for the chosen satellite(s) and/or region...Please change your query and try again."
 Since the SEPAL platform relies on GEE to download data, the SEPAL team can not help with this issue.

 .. thumbnail:: https://raw.githubusercontent.com/almeidaxan/bfast-explorer/master/md/images/tutorial-05.jpg
   :group: bfast-explorer